Chapter 5: Behavioral Economics & Smoke Testing

 Person clicks "Pre-order for $99" and enters credit card info.

 Reality: They had to overcome friction.
 They risked something.
 This is real signal.
+The act of entering a credit card number involves a psychological commitment that transforms casual interest into genuine intent.

 The Currency of Validation